 - Informed and well-prepared communities

-Develop a Communications and Engagement Plan for the Catchment
+Develop a Communications and Engagement Plan that addresses the following:

 Jul ‘19 – Dec ‘19 City of Port Phillip

-Collaborate on education and communications programs with key stakeholders and community champions in the Communications and Education Plan (above action), including:
+Include collaboration on education and communications programs with key stakeholders and community champions in the Communications and Education Plan (above action), including:

 Jul ‘19 – Dec ‘19 Melbourne Water